chanzuckerberg/open-science/CONTRIBUTING.md

 **Videos** can be linked as per the instructions above, or can be embedded on a page following general instructions [here](https://github.com/nathancy/jekyll-embed-video).
-The example file [`wistiaPlayer.html`](https://github.com/chanzuckerberg/open-science/blob/main/_includes/wistiaPlayer.html) can be used to demonstrate the approach.
+The example file [`wistiaPlayer.html`](https://github.com/chanzuckerberg/open-science/blob/main/_includes/wistiaPlayer.html) includes example code.
 On the page where the video should appear, place a single line of code: `include wistiaPlayer.html`.
 This code should be formatted in Liquid syntax as a [tag](https://shopify.github.io/liquid/basics/introduction/#tags) with curly brace percentage delimiters.
+Alternatively,
+the embed code can be entered directly on a content page, as demonstrated on the [Publishing data with Dryad](/open-science/data_sharing/data_dryad) topic page.

 #### Submitting a PR for website content